Checklist for Exterior Home Maintenance and Spotting Problems

 Decks, Stairs and Porches

 Maintaining porches, exterior stairs, and decks is completely dependent on the type of material they we’re built with.
 That said, the inspection process is similar for all types, only the maintenance needs will vary.
+If you have a pressure treated deck, it’s going to require more maintenance than a wooden composite deck.

 - For steps and stairways – Check to be sure there are no nails or screws sticking up.
 If so, tighten them back into place.